Key Takeaways

 Introduction

-Using a pour-over will and a trust also helps simplify your estate plan by including all of the substantive distributions in a single document; the trust.
+Using a pour-over will and a trust also helps simplify your estate plan by including all of the substantive distributions in a single document—the trust instrument.
 Additionally, trusts are not a matter of public record, while wills that go through probate are.
 With a pour-over will and a trust, the only thing that becomes part of the public record is that your property was left to the trust.
 This keeps the extent of your estate and the details of your beneficiaries’ inheritance private.

-A pour-over will is an estate planning tool that aligns with a living trust in order to transfer any remaining assets into the trust upon one’s death.
-The pour-over will specifies that any of the deceased person’s assets not already included in the trust should be moved into the trust.
+A pour-over will is a type of last will and testament that transfers assets into a trust after the death of the will’s author.
+It is a useful tool for those who have created a living trust.
+The pour-over will specifies that any of the deceased person’s assets not already included in the trust upon their death should be moved into the trust.

-A pour-over will is often referred to as a “catch-all” since it is designed to “catch” any property or assets not already included in a trust and ensure they are transferred over.
-The will acts as a safety net to prevent assets from being excluded from an individual’s estate plans.
+A pour-over will is often referred to as a “catch-all” since it is designed to “catch” any financial accounts, real estate property, or other personal assets not yet titled in the name of the trust and ensure they are transferred over.
+The will acts as a safety net to prevent assets from being excluded from an individual’s estate plans and ensures that they are distributed to the appropriate beneficiaries.

 A pour-over will specifies that any property not included in a living trust should be transferred to the trust after they die.
 To create a pour-over will, an individual must set up a living trust and then create a will specifying their intentions for the remaining property to pass to the trust.
 Upon the trust creator’s passing, the executor of the estate will be responsible for opening the probate process and transferring the remaining assets to the trust.